-Objectives / Topics Covered Learn how to log in and navigate the CodeHS Playground.
+Objectives / Topics Covered Learn how to log in and navigate the Playground.
 Understand what a computer is and how its parts work together.
 Practice using a mouse and keyboard confidently.
 Apply computational thinking to everyday routines by identifying patterns and sequencing steps.
 Lessons Welcome to CodeHS!
-(15 minute lesson) ■ Introductory lesson to help students log in and explore the CodeHS Playground; perfect as a warm-up or standalone activity.
-Computer Basics: Introduction ■ Learn what a computer is, how it's used, and how input, output, hardware, and software work together.
-Mouse Practice ■ Practice mouse skills like clicking and dragging through fun and interactive games.
-Keyboard Introduction ■ Explore the keyboard by identifying and using letters, numbers, and simple function keys.
-Computational Thinking: Morning Routines ■ Break down a morning routine into steps and recognize patterns using computational thinking strategies.
+(15 minute lesson) Introductory lesson to help students log in and explore the Playground; perfect as a warm-up or standalone activity.
+Computer Basics: Introduction Learn what a computer is, how it's used, and how input, output, hardware, and software work together.
+Keyboard Introduction Explore the keyboard by identifying and using letters, numbers, and simple function keys.
+Computational Thinking: Morning Routines Break down a morning routine into steps and recognize patterns using computational thinking strategies.